 Parameter and statistic are closely related terms that are important for the determination of the sample size.
 Many have trouble understanding the difference between parameter and statistic, but it’s important to know what exactly these measures mean and how to distinguish them.

-It is a measure of a characteristic of an entire population (a mass of all units under consideration that shares common characteristics) based on all the elements within that population.
-For example, all people living in one city, all-male teenagers globally, all elements in a shopping trolley, or all students in a classroom.
+While a parameter is a fixed measure describing an entire population (a mass of all units under consideration that shares common characteristics) based on all the elements within that population, a statistic is a characteristic of a sample.

 If you ask all employees in a factory what kind of lunch they prefer and half of them say pasta, you get a parameter here – 50% of the employees like pasta for lunch.
 On the other hand, it’s impossible to count how many men in the whole world like pasta for lunch, since you can’t ask all of them about their choice.
 In that case, you’d probably survey just a representative sample (a portion) of them and extrapolate the answer to the entire population of men.
 This brings us to the other measure called a statistic.

 It’s a measure of characteristic saying something about a fraction (a sample) of the population under study.
 A sample in statistics is a part or portion of a population.
 The goal is to estimate a certain population parameter.
 You can draw multiple samples from a given population, and the statistic (the result) acquired from different samples will vary, depending on the samples.
 So, using data about a sample or portion allows you to estimate an entire population's characteristics.

-The difference between a parameter vs a statistic is that a parameter is a fixed measure describing the whole population (population being a group of people, things, animals, phenomena that share common characteristics.)
-A statistic is a characteristic of a sample, a portion of the target population.
+The difference between a parameter vs a statistic is that a parameter is a fixed measure describing the whole population, while a statistic is a characteristic of a sample, a portion of the target population.

 Sample statistic and population parameters have different statistical notations: